apache/druid/docs/api-reference/sql-api.md

 curl --request DELETE 'https://ROUTER:8888/druid/v2/sql/myQuery01' \
 ```

-Cancellation requests require READ permission on all resources used in the sql query.
+Cancellation requests require READ permission on all resources used in the SQL query.

 Druid returns an HTTP 202 response for successful deletion requests.